 Removing the tissue on the inside of the cornea changes its shape, which reduces the refractive error.

 It can take up to three to six months to for your vision to stabilize.
-The related procedure termed “LASEK” is also used by many ophthalmologists and is probably similar in terms of postoperative recovery and outcome.

 Other procedures that are being used more commonly include: